 - Marburg and Ebola pseudovirus transduction of target cells for viral entry and functional studies

-- Anti-Marburg and Anti-Ebola drug screening
+- Rapid Anti-Marburg and Anti-Ebola drug screening

-- Anti-Marburg and Anti-Ebola neutralizing antibody screening
+- Rapid Anti-Marburg and Anti-Ebola neutralizing antibody screening

-We have developed several pre-assembled Marburg and Ebolavirus GP pseudotyped lentiviral particles that are available for your initial testing.
-These pseudoviruses are BSL-2 safe and ready to use for studying viral entry.
-Additionally, we help our customers to assemble custom Marburg virus (MARV) and Ebolavirus (EBOV) Glycoprotein pseudotyped lentiviruses at any scale.
-These particles carry reporters that can be used for antiviral drug screening or the quantification of neutralizing antibodies.
-Customers can provide us with the reporter construct of their choice, and we will assemble particles within a week.
+Additionally, we help our customers to assemble custom Marburg virus (MARV) and Ebolavirus (EBOV) pseudoviruses.
+These particles carry reporters that can be used for antiviral drug screening or the quantification of neutralizing antibodies or entry inhibitors.
 Please contact us by email: info@virongy.com

-To enhance your pseudovirus entry, ask about receiving a free sample of our propriety Infectin that can significantly promote productive viral infection in a variety of host cells, enhancing viral infection rates by 3 to 20-fold.
+To enhance your pseudovirus entry, ask about receiving a free sample of our propriety InfectinTM which can significantly promote productive viral infection in a variety of host cells, enhancing viral infection rates by 3 to 20-fold.

 Background: